With a buttery lemon sauce and salty capers, this lemon chicken piccata recipe is my go-to dish during a busy weeknight or just when I'm craving it.

 Ingredient Notes

-- Stock - I use low-sodium chicken stock as I always have that in my pantry.
+- Chicken stock - Provides a savory liquid base for the sauce.
+I use low-sodium chicken stock as I always have that in my pantry.

 Ingredient Swaps